Benefits Application & materials Process details

 - Ability to join metals/composites that cannot be bonded by conventional techniques

-- Allows a more economical substrate to be utilized for the majority of the part thereby saving material costs
+- Allows a more economical substrate to be utilised for the majority of the part thereby saving material costs

 - Strength of the joint can match that of the substrate